omarcostahamido/PVM/README.md

 pip install -r requirements.txt
 ```

-For more information about Raspberry Pi remote control see [here](https://github.com/omarcostahamido/PVM/wiki/How-to-connect-to-a-Raspberry-Pi-remotely).
+For more information about connecting remotely to a Raspberry Pi device, please see the wiki page [here](https://github.com/omarcostahamido/PVM/wiki/How-to-connect-to-a-Raspberry-Pi-remotely).

+### Build and install customized OMXPlayer
+The PIP team built a customized version of OMXPlayer and made a dedicated [release](https://github.com/KaneBetter/omxplayer/releases/tag/v1.0.0) in this [repo](https://github.com/KaneBetter/omxplayer).
+Run the command below to build the customized OMXPlayer:

+`./build_omxplayer.sh`

-### Install MAX8 on the control PC
+### Install Max 8 on the control PC

-Download MAX8 [here](https://cycling74.com/downloads) and install it.
+Download Max 8 [here](https://cycling74.com/downloads) and install it.

 ### [Optional]Network Time Protocol(NTP)